ibuildsomething/Laser-Cut-Car-Puzzle/README.md

-# Laser Cut Cybertruck Puzzle
+# Laser Cut Car Puzzle

-A 3D puzzle model of the Tesla Cybertruck, designed for laser cutting.
+A 3D puzzle model of the Tesla Cybertruck, designed for laser cutting using SolidWorks and Adobe Illustrator.
 The angular, polygonal design of the Cybertruck makes it perfect for flat-pack laser cut construction.

 ![Assembled Cybertruck](images/assembled.png)